 A few moments later a courteous woman named Linda came over and introduced herself as the head of the Prime Minister’s security detail.
 She said she could relay my request for a photo to Trudeau.
 After a while, she came back with a no. She emphasized that Trudeau was on vacation with his family, and that he didn’t like photos during family time.

 Again, this made me feel bad, and reconfirmed my realization that I would never make it as a paparazzi.

 I thanked her for her assistance, but said I’d be around for the exit shot anyway.

 Outside, I sussed out the scene.
 The back entrance was shoveled, so I’d have to cover both exits.
-I found a spot to shelter from the snow under one of the Grizzly Plaza tourism kiosks.
+I found a spot to shelter from the snow under one of the mushroom-shaped visitor info kiosks in Grizzly Plaza.
 Local artist Bruce Thomas was walking home from his studio while I was standing there and asked me what was up.
 “What are you doing, dealing drugs?” he asked.
 I explained that I was staking out a shot of Justin Trudeau, who was inside at Chubby Funsters.
 He started to tell me a story about how one of his friends went to university with him at McGill University.
 I had to cut him off.

 It was just then that the motorcade of big, black, tinted-out Suburbans rounded the corner from Victoria and made their way up Mackenzie Avenue.
 I made my move.

 In the end, it was a little anticlimactic.
 I walked towards the front door with the two security detail members who were now following me around.
 “That’s close enough,” said the big one as I neared the motorcade.